 One trail, Bear Jaw / Peak-A-View takes you up to the highest elevation of 8,700 feet.
 The climb is to Peak-A-View is well worth it.
 It is a lollipop loop through an open meadow with a panoramic view of Arizona Snowbowl and Humphrey’s Peak (highest point in Arizona).
 From Peak-A-View you can put together an approximate 2-mile downhill run back to the lodge.

-Flagstaff Nordic Center is a off-grid and a ‘green’ facility.
+The Arizona Nordic Village is a off-grid and a ‘green’ facility.
 This Nordic Center produces its own power using solar and backup generators.
 We haul water and employ various water-saving techniques.
 All grooming snowmobiles have been replaced by less-polluting, more-efficient 4-stroke snowmobiles.
-Flagstaff Nordic Center also volunteers to clean the highway near their facility as well as maintain aspen/elk exclosure fencing.
+The Arizona Nordic Village also volunteers to clean the highway near their facility as well as maintain aspen/elk exclosure fencing.
 The fencing project is done in conjunction with the National Forest Service as part of an ongoing effort to save the aspen forests.

-Flagstaff Nordic Center is only 60 miles south of the Grand Canyon and people frequently stop in to ski on their way to the Canyon.
+The Arizona Nordic Village is only 60 miles south of the Grand Canyon and people frequently stop in to ski on their way to the Canyon.
 It’s about two hours north of Phoenix by car and a four-hour drive from Las Vegas.
 In addition to its strong local following, snow-starved skiers in the southwest regularly seek out this hidden gem in the mountains.
-Citizen racers and Birkie veterans will trek from Phoenix to train and transplanted snowbirds find Flagstaff Nordic Center a welcome reminder of winter they left behind.
+Citizen racers and Birkie veterans will trek from Phoenix to train and transplanted snowbirds find the Arizona Nordic Village a welcome reminder of winter they left behind.

-Wendell Johnson and his wife purchased the Flagstaff Nordic Center in 2004.
+Wendell Johnson and his wife purchased the Flagstaff Nordic Center (now the Arizona Nordic Village) in 2004.
 Wendell, a registered engineer and former energy consultant, had worked as a groomer here the year before.
 Since then, many improvements have been made with the lodge infrastructure, ski shop, grooming equipment, trail maintenance and various customer comforts.